Max Rose (businessman): Revival of the ostrich industry

-Rose’s predictions proved accurate.
-In the 1940s, the ostrich industry experienced a revival.
+The ostrich industry revived during the 1940s.
 At that time, Rose owned 20 percent of the approximately 20,000 ostriches in South Africa, compared to the peak of 870,000 birds in 1914.

 He was introduced to the British royal family during their 1947 visit to Oudtshoorn.
 Queen Elizabeth’s fashion interest in ostrich feathers was credited with partially reviving the feather trade.
-Rose regained his fortune and continued to find success in ostrich farming until his death.
+Rose returned to profitable ostrich farming and remained active in the industry until his death.

 Personal life and death

 A lifelong bachelor, Rose lived most of his life in the Oudtshoorn region, although he often traveled to Europe on business.
-Despite his early financial setbacks, he was widely regarded for his generosity, frequently lending money to farmers without written contracts and donating large sums annually to Zionist, Jewish, and local charities.
-He was known as a friend and dependable business contact for both Jews and non-Jews in Oudtshoorn.
+Rose lent money to local farmers without written contracts and made annual donations to Zionist, Jewish, and local charities.

 Rose died on August 21, 1951 and is buried in the Oudtshoorn Jewish cemetery.